Rasbash Lecture

 2021 – 22 – The IFE undergoes an extensive rebrand and inaugurates the CASA branch

-The IFE rebranded to engage a new generation of fire engineers and highlight its support for career development.
+The IFE undertook a strategic rebrand to modernise its identity, strengthen its global presence and ensure it remained relevant to a new generation of fire engineers and fire safety professionals.
+The refreshed brand reflects a forward-looking Institution, one that champions innovation, professional standards and lifelong career development, while honouring its heritage and reinforcing its position as a leading authority in the fire sector.
 The Caribbean and South America branch was inaugurated, expanding the IFE’s global reach and promoting fire safety in the region.

 2023 – The IFE elects its first female International President